MiaMiya/tweet_classification/reports/README.md

 - Zone: europe-west4-a
 - Machine Type: n1-standard-1
 - GPUs: 1 x NVIDIA V100
-But we did not really make use of the engine, mainly because it is extremely expensive to run, and we didn't find a great need for it.
+But we did not make use of the engine, mainly because it is extremely expensive to run, and we didn't find a great need for it.

-Instead we used other cloud services such as Vertex AI to train our model, and Cloud Functions to deploy an app with our model for prediction.
+Instead, we used other cloud services such as Vertex AI to train our model, and Cloud Functions to deploy an app with our prediction model.

 ### Question 19